Fei Ernanduo

-Fei Ernanduo (费尔南多 (Fèi Ěrnánduō); born 20 July 2001) is a Chinese professional footballer who plays as a forward for China League Two club Guangxi Hengchen.
+Fei Ernanduo (费尔南多 (Fèi Ěrnánduō); born 20 July 2001) is a Chinese professional footballer who plays as a forward for Chinese Super League club Yunnan Yukun.

 Early life

 Fei's grandfather named him Fei Ernanduo, the Chinese transliteration of the Spanish and Portuguese name Fernando, while Fei and his family are fully Chinese. attended the No. 1 Central Primary School in Gulou District, Nanjing, Jiangsu.

 Career

 On 4 January 2023, Fei debuted for Chinese side Shanghai Shenhua and scored his first goal for the club during a 5–1 win over Cangzhou Mighty Lions.

+On 5 January 2026, Fei joined Chinese Super League club Yunnan Yukun.

 Personal life

 Fei has regarded South Korea international Kim Shin-wook as his football idol.